Nick Senzel Player Props: Reds vs. Marlins

-On Monday, Nick Senzel (.219 on-base percentage in past 10 games, 81 points below season-long percentage) and the Cincinnati Reds play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds, including Nick Senzel (.167 batting average in his past 10 games), battle starter Braxton Garrett and the Miami Marlins at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Nationals.
+He had a hitless showing in his previous game (0-for-1) against the Marlins.

 Nick Senzel Game Info & Props vs. the Marlins